Busseto: National Giuseppe Verdi Museum

-The museum was inaugurated on 10, October 2009 on the 196th anniversary of Verdi's birth.
+it was inaugurated on 10, October 2009, the 196th anniversary of the composer's birth.

 Villa Verdi

-In the nearby village of Sant'Agata, in the province of Piacenza, is the Villa Verdi, the house which he commissioned in 1848 while living in Busseto and where his parents lived until 1851, after which it became Verdi's home for the rest of his life.
-However, he lived there less frequently after the death of his wife, Giuseppina, in 1897.
+In the nearby village of Sant'Agata, in the province of Piacenza, is the Villa Verdi, the house which he commissioned in 1848 while living in Busseto and where his parents lived until 1851, after which it became Verdi's main home for the rest of his life.
+He lived there less frequently after the death of his wife, Giuseppina, in 1897.

 Transportation

 Busseto has a railway station on the Cremona–Fidenza line.